MicrosoftDocs/azure-docs/articles/aks/faq.md

 ## What is platform support, and what does it include?

 Platform support is a reduced support plan for unsupported "N-3" version clusters.
-Platform support does not include cluster or node pool creation, hotfixes, bug fixes, security patches, retired components, Kubernetes components, etc. See [platform support policy][supported-kubernetes-versions] for additional restrictions.
+Platform support only includes Azure infrastructure support.
+Platform support does not include anything related to Kubernetes functionality and components, cluster or node pool creation, hotfixes, bug fixes, security patches, retired components, etc. See [platform support policy][supported-kubernetes-versions] for additional restrictions.

+AKS relies on the releases and patches from [kubernetes](https://kubernetes.io/releases/), which is an Open Source project that only supports a sliding window of 3 minor versions.
+AKS can only guarantee full support (link to full support definition) while those versions are being serviced upstream.
+Since there's no more patches being produced upstream, AKS can either leave those versions unpatched or fork.
+Due to this limitation, platform support will not support anything from relying on kubernetes upstream.

 ## Will AKS automatically upgrade my unsupported clusters?

 AKS will initiate auto-upgrades for unsupported clusters.
-All clusters with kubernetes versions N-3 and below will be automatically upgraded to remain in an AKS support [policy][supported-kubernetes-versions].
+When a cluster in an n-3 version (where n is the latest supported AKS GA minor version) is about to drop to n-4, AKS will automatically upgrade the cluster to n-2 to remain in an AKS support [policy][supported-kubernetes-versions].
+Automatically upgrading a platform supported cluster to a supported version is enabled by default.

-AKS will automatically upgrade N-3 clusters to N-2 before they become N-4.
-For example, kubernetes v1.25 will be upgraded to v1.26 during the v1.29 release.
+For example, kubernetes v1.25 will be upgraded to v1.26 during the v1.29 GA release.
 To minimize disruptions, set up [maintenance windows][planned-maintenance].
 See [auto-upgrade][auto-upgrade-cluster] for details on automatic upgrade channels.

 ## If I have pod / deployments in state 'NodeLost' or 'Unknown' can I still upgrade my cluster?